adamribaudo/discord-music-bot/README.md

 # discord-music-bot

-Discord bot that can play music through a voice channel on Discord.
+Discord bot that plays a folder of MP3's through a voice channel on Discord.

-# TODO
-- use find_dotenv to handle if there is no dotenv file
-- implement FFMPeg to allow for mp3 playback
-- fix docker hosting issues
-- pull mp3's dynamically from cloud storage